Specialist Leaders of Education

-I have worked in my current role as Head of History at Waingels College, in Reading, since 2012 and have been teaching for eleven years.
-I lead a diverse and successful team, where colleagues feel motivated and supported.
-Under my leadership, the History department have performed consistently well at both A Level and GCSE.
-In 2017, we gained 37% A*-A at GCSE, achieving an ALPS grade of 3.
-In our recent Ofsted report of March 2018, our GCSE results were mentioned favourably; "They performed particularly well in...humanities, their rates of progress being in the top 20% of schools."
-The uptake at both GCSE and A Level continues to be strong.
-I am passionate about being a good middle leader and the opportunity to support and encourage other schools is something I am very excited about.
-I have a wealth of experience in curriculum planning and have managed the introduction of new schemes of work and assessments at all key stages.
-I have recent experience of working with other History departments in the area, through a middle leader peer review project, and have mentored other heads of subject at my own school.
-I have led training on many issues that departments face, from developing a vision, utilising data to maximise outcomes, holding difficult conversations and managing a team.
-I am an open and approachable person and thrive when sharing ideas and learning from others.
-I look forward to meeting fellow History colleagues and supporting departments in many different capacities.
+Emma is passionate about being a good middle leader and the opportunity to support and encourage other schools is something she is excited about.
+She has a wealth of experience in curriculum planning and has managed the introduction of new schemes of work and assessments at all key stages.
+She has recent experience of working with other History departments in the area, through a middle leader peer review project, and has mentored other heads of subject at her own school.
+Emma has led training on many issues that departments face, from developing a vision, utilising data to maximise outcomes, holding difficult conversations and managing a team.
+She is an open and approachable person and thrives when sharing ideas and learning from others.
+Emma is looking forward to meeting fellow History colleagues and supporting departments in many different capacities.

 Simon Williamson, Director of Music and Arts, Wellington College